High Pass Filters

 High Pass Filter Summary

-The High Pass Filter is the exact opposite to the low pass filter.
+We have seen that the Passive High Pass Filter is the exact opposite to the low pass filter.
 This filter has no output voltage from DC (0Hz), up to a specified cut-off frequency ( ƒc ) point.
 This lower cut-off frequency point is 70.7% or -3dB (dB = -20log Vout/Vin) of the voltage gain allowed to pass.

 The frequency range “below” this cut-off point ƒc is generally known as the Stop Band while the frequency range “above” this cut-off point is generally known as the Pass Band.